Follow Your Dream: An Essential Guide to RVing for Beginners in 2023

 So you have a dream of downsizing your life and taking off and living in an RV, traveling around the country free as a bird, stopping where ever you want whenever you want.
 Sounds good, right?

-Well that’s exactly the dream I had and here’s how I made it all happen.
+Well, that’s exactly the dream I had, and here’s how I made my RVing for beginners dream happen.

 My RV living dream started with the marketing message you might have heard called “Living the Dream”.
 It’s an alluring brand message created by Airstream and for me it worked to sow the seed of my adventure RV travels.
 I wanted to buy an Airstream, hit the road and go RV camping.
 Being a travel photographer, slow travel has always appealed to me.
 I envisioned camping trips in iconic places and getting up at sunrise to catch the best morning light.